3.2 Making your information less vulnerable

 Data Loss Prevention (DLP) software can temporarily disable the USB ports, or monitor or restrict the copying of files to USB devices.

-The easiest way to steal a large amount of data is to simply steal the computer itself.
+The easiest way to steal a large amount of data is to simply steal the computer or the database server itself.
 Most computers and some external devices have sockets into which a lock, usually attached to a flexible metal chain that is secured to a wall or a desk, can be attached.
+Also check that a locked computer prevents a thief from opening the computer and simply unplugging data drives and removing them.
+Any networked storage devices should be in a locked room or a locked cage secured to a wall or floor.

 Obviously, if you are working in a shared environment, locking doors and windows is an obvious deterrent to attackers, as is challenging unknown individuals who might be wandering around.